guillebot/grafana-tegrastats-telegraf/README.md

 '''
 ```

-In my case I have an output plugin [[outputs.influxdb]] which send the data to my influx instance.
+In my case I have an output plugin [[outputs.influxdb]] which sends the data to my influx instance.

 ### 3. Then you can of course graph them, set alarms, etc. as usual.